akinwilson/dmlflow/README.md

 ## Architecture proposal
 ![](media/mlopsSetup.png "ML operations architecture diagram") Incoming requests are sent to the application load balancer, forwarding to the fargate task serving the MLFlow tracking server.
-Any responses from the server are routed through the network address translationgate way, and backout the internet gate.
+Any responses from the server are routed through the network address translation gateway between the private and public subnets, and backout the internet gate to the tracking service user.

-**Note no authentication is shown in diagram, but will be added behind load balancer using reversed proxy.
-See: https://github.com/ntropy-network/oauth2-proxy**
+**Note no authentication is set up yet, will be using basic single user authentication via an Nginx Proxy**

 ## MLFlow related logic
 ![](media/mlflow-config.png "MLFlow configuration")